confidential-containers/guest-components/docs/kbc_module_development_guide.md

 touch mod.rs
 ```

-Then, you need to import the definition of oKBC module standard interface in mod.rs, that is, add the following codes in mod.rs:
+Then, you need to import the definition of KBC module standard interface in mod.rs, that is, add the following codes in mod.rs:

 ```rust
 use crate::kbc_modules::{KbcCheckInfo, KbcInterface};